ECS Autoscaling On Spot Saves $40K Monthly

 “It was really an out-of-the-box solution.
 All we had to do was turn it on and we were done.”

-Perhaps more importantly, “the Customer Success team are incredibly timely and helped us adapt the platform for our specific needs.”For ClearCare, these needs were all around
+Perhaps more importantly, “the Customer Success team are incredibly timely and helped us adopt the platform for our specific needs.”For ClearCare, these needs were all around ECS autoscaling.

 What’s next for ClearCare